-Claude Debussy is, on this his birthday today in 2019, the last essential composer.
+Claude Debussy (today is his birthday), the last essential composer.
 Different than great (a subjective judgement) or important (which can be quantified to some extent), essential means that music is unimaginable without him—the current state of music and its history over the previous 130 years would not exist.

 The clichéd story of modern music has long placed Stravinsky and Schoenberg as opposed pathways; toward tonality or atonality.
 The historical context is that music in the late 19th century became increasingly unstable, no longer resolving harmonically or formally.
 Schoenberg’s view of the future was to surrender to the inevitable and haul his beloved Brahms along with him, while Stravinsky refreshed the models of the past with new language, true modernism.

 Debussy (born in 1862, twelve years before Schoenberg and twenty before Stravinsky) bypassed this false dichotomy by following his taste and values.
 Blessed with astonishing talent, he made music modern in an organic, non-theoretical and un-ideological way.
 His path was influenced by non-Western music, and with that and his ear, he created forms in which the tools of tonality found new purpose and utility.

 The result is music that is enduringly popular with the general public because it is so beautiful.
 The sheer pleasure Debussy produces masks how revolutionary he was—we have been conditioned to expect the avant-garde to be ugly and difficult, forgetting that Kandinsky was avant-garde, as was Rothko.
 But so much of the piano music, the ballet Jeaux, andPelléas et Mélisande is avant-garde, especially the latter, which is still so revolutionary as an opera that it has yet to be honored with a satisfactory response.